marybethhunter/nextjs-charlie-localhost-version/README.md

 # Charlie's Custom Applications List

 Hi, Charlie!
-I have created this README for you to easily run this project locally and deploy it to Vercel.
+I have created this README for you to easily run this project locally.

 ## Project setup